pipfrosch/pipfrosch-jquery/readme.txt

 hard-coded in that file can be checked against the provided values at https://code.jquery.com/

+= CloudFlare CDNJS =

+The minified jQuery Migrate plugin hosted at CloudFlare CDNJS has the following addition at the end of the file:

+    //# sourceMappingURL=jquery-migrate.min.map

+For this reason, an SRI specific to the CDN is used when CloudFlare CDNJS is the selected Public CDN.

-= Security Reason for Hard Coding =
+= Security Reason for Hard Coding SRI Hashes =

 For security reasons, it is not safe for these SRI hash values to be stored in the database where an SQLi, XSS, or CSRF attack against an administrator could